haasn/mpv/DOCS/man/vo.rst

         post-shaders (list)
             These get applied after upscaling and subtitle blending (when ``blend-subtitles`` is enabled), but before color management.
-            Operates on linear RGB if ``linear-scaling`` is in effect, otherwise non-linear RGB.
+            Operates on non-linear RGB (same as input).
 This is the best place for colorspace transformations (eg. saturation mapping).

         These files must define a function with the following signature::